heather-math/eaton-fire-buildings-query/README.md

 # Buildings in the Eaton fire zone
 This program outputs two GeoJSON files.
 One contains polygon-type building footprint data along with damage inspection information, all within the 2025 Eaton fire perimeter.
 The other represents a 60-meter buffered perimeter of the buildings, restricted to the Eaton fire perimeter.
+The outputs are derived data from the sources referenced below.

 ## Data Sources
 1. **Buildings_2023_with_DINS** [[1]](#1).